- Education and Science»

-John Rabe was briefly arrested for his Nazi Party membership by the Allies after the conclusion of the War, but investigations eventually shown him to be innocent of any wrongdoings and was declared de-nazi-fied by June 1946.
+John Rabe was briefly arrested for his Nazi Party membership by the Allies after the conclusion of the War, but investigations eventually showed him to be innocent of any wrongdoings and were declared de-nazi-fied by June 1946.
 However, he and his family lived in poverty.
-He traded away made of the artifacts he gathered for food, and barely survived by a monthly stipend and aid packet sent by a grateful Chinese government in the post-war years.
+He traded away many of the artifacts he gathered in his career for food, and barely survived due to a monthly stipend and aid packet sent by a grateful Chinese government in the post-war years.

-John Rabe died of a stroke in 1950, and remained virtually forgotten, until his daughter, in 1996, read a newspaper article about John Rabe, and realized she had the actual diaries in her possession.
+John Rabe died of a stroke in 1950 and remained virtually forgotten, until his daughter, in 1996, read a newspaper article about John Rabe, and realized she had his actual diaries in her possession.

 The World Remembers